dluksza/screenful/README.md

 =======

-98-screen-detect.rules - copy to /etc/udev/rules and execute with root privileges `udevadm control --reload-rules` notify-awesome - copy to /lib/udev and add execution bit screenful.lua - copy to ~/.config/awesome screens_db.lua - copy to ~/.config/awesome
+98-screen-detect.rules - copy to /etc/udev/rules and execute with root privileges `udevadm control --reload-rules` notify-awesome - copy to /lib/udev and add execution bit and change value of USER variable to yours user name screenful.lua - copy to ~/.config/awesome screens_db.lua - copy to ~/.config/awesome